 Surrounded by lush greenery, this villa resort is a secluded beachfront property that has stunning views.
 The architecture of the building blends into the surrounding nature effortlessly with natural materials, soft transitions, and large openings.

 There are two individual buildings in this villa resort: a west house and an east house.
 The west house is tucked away, providing a sheltered feel.
 The east house is on the top of a hilly part of the site, opening up to the sea.
+Like that one on Chania hotels.

 The two buildings form an L-shape, framing the pool area and garden.
 Blending into the landscape of the site effortlessly, the barn-like structure encloses the outdoor common areas and frames the view toward the sea.